-These are caused by harmless vinegar bacteria, which are aptly named mother of vinegar.
+These are caused by harmless vinegar bacteria, aptly named the mother of vinegar.

 How To Store Balsamic Vinegar

-To protect your balsamic vinegar’s shelf life once opened, make sure you store it properly.
+To protect your balsamic vinegar’s shelf life once opened, store it properly.
 There are two options.

 Otherwise, putting your balsamic vinegar in the fridge may be beneficial, especially if you mainly use it as a salad dressing and want to keep it chilled.